Data sharing policy

 C. Data subject to third-party restrictions

-For studies involving third-party data, we encourage Authors to share any data specific to their analyses that they can legally distribute.
+For studies involving third-party data, we encourage Authors to share any data specific to the analyses that they can legally distribute.
 However, if there are any third-party restrictions on the availability of data, the DAS should be as follows:

 The datasets supporting the findings of the current study were used under license, and are available with the permission of [name of the third party and contact information].